noahgsolomon/brainrot.js/README.md

 ## How to run locally 👇

+(note: neets ai is now sunsetted, so you will need to use elevenlabs or speechify in order to run brainrot mode) (additional note: you can run rap mode, but I don't yet cover in this readme how to.
+You can dig in yourself but i will be adding documentation on how to in this readme later)

 0. You must have docker installed on your computer (https://www.docker.com/get-started/)
 1. create `generate/.env` file with the following values: